York Civic Trust events

 Our volunteers have worked incredibly hard to put these events together and we know how much our members enjoy them so we have not taken this decision lightly.

 So far, this year is proving to be a very difficult time financially for charities like ourselves and we welcome your continued support.
-We will work our hardest to reschedule these events for the Autumn or later in the year.
+With the exception of the trip to Wentworth Woodhouse, which we have not been able to reschedule, we will work our hardest to reschedule these events for the Autumn or later in the year.
 We hope that you can come along and enjoy these event.

 If for any reason you cannot make the rescheduled date or we are unable to reschedule we hope that you will consider donating the ticket price to the Civic Trust to continue our events programme and the work in preserving our heritage and shaping York’s future.